abbykrish/cs360v-f21/Lab1.md

 Before diving into the implementation details, You may want to skim the
 - JOS bookkeeping code for sys_env_mkguest that is already provided for you in kern/syscall.c
-- Code in kern/env.h to understand how guest/regular environments are managed
+- Code in kern/env.h to understand how guest/regular environments are managed.
+You should have become acquainted with this implementation in Lab 0.

 Note that a major difference between a guest and a regular environment is that a guest has its type set to ENV_TYPE_GUEST.
 Additionally guest has a VmxGuestInfo structure and a vmcs structure associated with it.